maybebyte/anthesis/openbsd-router.md

     $ curl ifconfig.me -w '\n'

-If everything's up and working, place the following in `/etc/rc.local` so a WireGuard connection is established on boot.
+If everything's up and working, place this in `/etc/rc.local` so a WireGuard connection is established on boot.

     /usr/local/bin/wg-quick up [conf filename]